aptech/docs/docs/CR-plotAddTS.rst

         "4", "Quarterly"
         "12", "Monthly"

-    :param y: Nx1 or NxM matrix.
-Each column contains the Y values for a particular line.
+    :param y:  Each column contains the Y values for a particular line.
-    :type y: TODO
+    :type y: Nx1 or NxM matrix

 Examples
 ----------------